advancedAgritek-BB/coinTrader2.0/README.md

 #### DCA Bot
-Dollar-cost averaging gradually accumulates a position by buying when the price closes 10% below the 20-period moving average.
+Dollar-cost averaging gradually accumulates a position by buying when the price closes 10% below the 20-period moving average or selling when it trades 10% above.
 Adjust the behaviour in `crypto_bot/config.yaml`:

 ```yaml